nytimes/backbone.stickit/README.md

 ## Introduction

-Backbone.stickit is yet another model-view binding plugin for Backbone.
-Like the other plugins, Stickit will wire up bindings that will keep form elements, innerHTML, text, and attribute values bound with model attributes.
+Backbone's philosophy is for a View, the display of a Model's state, to re-render after any changes have been made to the Model.
+This works beautifully for simple apps, but rich apps often need to render, respond, and synchronize changes with finer granularity.

-Stickit differs, however, in that it is a more natural fit with Backbone's style and functionality.
-Stickit has a simple and intuitive configuration, which, like Backbone, stays out of the view html; in fact, Stickit will clean up your templates, as you will need to interpolate fewer variables (if any at all) while rendering.
-Also, stickit internally leverages the `view.events` object so delegating, undelegating, and removing bindings will be seamless in the lifetime of a Backbone view.
+Stickit is a Backbone data binding plugin that binds Model attributes to View elements with a myriad of options for fine-tuning a rich app experience.
+Unlike most model binding plugins, Stickit does not require any extra markup in your html; in fact, Stickit will clean up your templates, as you will need to interpolate fewer variables (if any at all) while rendering.
+In Backbone style, Stickit has a simple and flexible api which plugs in nicely to a View's lifecycle.

 ## Download + Source